Skip to content

 Clusters

-With cluster, you can merge markers if they are overlying, for example.
-Declare it on the KMaP scope with the clusterId of the markers you want to cluster for it to work.
+With clusters, you can merge overlapping markers.
+Declare it in the KMaP scope with the clusterId of the markers you want to group.

 cluster(